Who We Are

 From 1961-1964, thanks to a gift of the Generoso Pope family, the Archdiocese was able to construct a new, more modern, Catholic Center.
 The Center, especially its Holy Trinity Chapel, was an integral part of the Catholic experience for undergraduate, graduate and law school students at NYU.
 The Dominican friars were invited to be the chaplains in the late 1980s.
 In 2009, the Archdiocese reached an agreement with NYU to surrender part of the site in exchange for the construction of an entirely new and up-to-date Catholic Center, which would belong to the Archdiocese in perpetuity.

 The Present-Day Catholic Center

 In 2012, the Archbishop of New York, Cardinal Timothy Dolan, dedicated this new Center, which occupies the ground floor of the Global and Academic Center for Spiritual Life.
 The new Center contains a beautiful chapel with the Blessed Sacrament and under the patronage of Blessed John Henry Newman, a room for Confessions, two large auditoriums, offices, a kitchen, and a student common room with a fireplace.
+Take a 3D tour!